History of Cape Town: 1652: Arrival of the Dutch

 The first wave of Asian immigration to South Africa started in 1654.
 These first immigrants were banished to the Cape by the Dutch Batavian High Court.
 These Asians helped to form the foundation of the Cape Coloured and Cape Malay populations, as well as bringing Islam to the Cape.
 The first large territorial expansion occurred in 1657, when farms were granted by the VOC to a few servants in an attempt to increase food production.
 These farms were situated along the Liesbeeck River and the VOC still retained financial control of them.
 The first slaves were brought to the Cape from Java and Madagascar in the following year to work on the farms.
 The first of a long series of border conflicts between the inhabitants in the European-controlled area and native inhabitants began in 1658 when settlers clashed with the Khoi, who realised that they were losing territory.

 Work on the Castle of Good Hope, the first permanent European fortification in the area, began in 1666.
 The new castle replaced the previous wooden fort that Van Riebeeck and his men built.
 Finally completed in 1679, the castle is the oldest building in South Africa.

-Simon van der Stel, after whom the town of Stellenbosch is named, arrived in 1679 to replace Van Riebeeck as governor.
+Simon van der Stel, after whom the town of Stellenbosch is named, arrived in 1679 as the 10th governor of the Cape.
 Van der Stel founded the Cape wine industry by bringing grape vines with him on his ship, an industry which would quickly grow to be important for the region.
 He also promoted territorial expansion in the Colony.